RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

 ## 📜 License

 This project is licensed under the `MIT License`.

-However, it is for **personal, academic, and non-commercial use only**.
+It is for **personal, academic, and non-commercial use only**.
 Any commercial use is prohibited without explicit written permission from the author.

 See the [LICENSE](LICENSE) file for more details.